mmomtchev/hadron-swig-napi-example-project/README.md

 * (Will) support alternative Node-API runtimes such as Electron
 * Integrates perfectly with other `CMake` and `meson` based subprojects - **no more laborious ports of your required libraries to `node-gyp` - use the native build system**
 * Supports dual-platform native + WASM builds without any hassle - including the `conan`-based dependencies - just add `zlib/1.2.0` to your `conan` requirements and you can include `zlib.h` and have it work on all operating systems and in the browser
-* Supports build options, including optional depdencies
+* Supports build options, including optional dependencies
 * When using with `xpack-dev-tools`, supports fully reproducible and self-contained builds on all platforms - your users type `npm install --build-from-source` and can be sure to get the same build as you - because the build uses only the `node` binary, the `npm` tool, and eventually `python` when using `conan`, from the host machine - everything else is a `xPack`

   When using `xpack-dev-tools`, the addons are built with: